 S-Bus Enthalpy Control Sensors

-The sensor is a combination temperature and humidity sensor which is powered by and communicates on the S-Bus.
+Combination temperature and humidity sensor which is powered by and communicates on the S-Bus.
 Up to three sensors may be configured with the W7220 economizer module.
+See page 35 for details.

 CO2 Sensor (optional)